-Financial assets at fair value through profit or loss can be either designated as such upon initial recognition or mandatorily measured at fair value in accordance with NZ IFRS 9 Financial Instruments.
+(i) Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss Financial sassets at fair value through profit or loss Financial Instruments.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
-The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
+The Fund is primarily focused on fair value Information and uses that information to assess the assets' performance and to make decisions.
 The Fund has not taken the option to irrevocably designate any equity securities at fair value through other comprehensive income.
 As there are no financial instruments designated at fair value upon initial recognition in the Fund, all financial assets measured at fair value are those mandatorily measured at fair value.
-Financial assets at fair value through profit or loss comprise of listed equities.
+Financial assets at fair value through profit or loss comprise of listed equities and equity

-(ii) Financial assets at amortised cost
+- (ii) Financial assets at amortised cost - (a) Cash and cash equivalents include cash in hand and deposits held at call with banks, denominated in New Zealand dollars and in foreign currencies.

-- (a) Cash and cash equivalents include cash in hand and deposits held at call with banks, denominated in New Zealand dollars and in foreign currencies. - (b) Receivables are amounts representing assets owing to the Fund and may include amounts due for interest or dividends or amounts due from brokers for securities sold that have been contracted for but not yet settled or delivered at year end.
+(b) Receivables are amounts representing assets owing to the Fund and may include amounts due for interest or dividends or amounts due from brokers for securities sold that have been contracted for but not yet settled or delivered at year end.